HOW TO EAT HEALTHY WHILE TRAVELING ON THE ROAD

 3. Only buy and carry healthy snacks.

 This is a rule that I follow 95% of the time.
 My mentality is if I only have fresh fruit, dried fruit and nuts to snack on, I only have that selection to choose from.
 You can't eat junk food if it's not easily available.
 I'll usually buy pre-made trail mix from the store and finish a small bag throughout the day.
 Fruits like apples, pears, oranges carry well and won't get squished in your pack.

 4. When I eat at a restaurant for lunch or dinner, I always order a salad first.

 I use this as a reward system.
-When I eat this healthy food first, then I can eat my more delicious entree.
+When I eat this healthy food first, then I can eat a more delicious heavier entree.
 This helps a lot.
 I also use this strategy if I am staying in a place for a few days and have access to a kitchen.
 When I grocery shop, I'll buy salad, some precooked beets and a ball of mozzarella, drizzle some olive oil and some salt, and that is my easy 5 minute salad.
 I eat that salad first before I can eat my actual dinner.
-Note that some people may eat just a salad for dinner, which is why I prefaced this article with the "weight gain" blurb.
-I try to cook as much as I can to save money for gas.
-It takes a big chunk out everyday since I'm always on the move.
+Note that some people may eat just a salad for dinner, which is why I prefaced this article with the "weight gain" goal.
+I try to cook as much as I can.

 Whether you choose to eat out for your meals or cook as much as you can, try to incorporate or add more vegetables to your diet.
 Oftentimes I will add more veggies to an entree if I am eating out or make sure to add extra vegetables to a dish I am cooking.
 I love my carbs, but they don't give me the micronutrients I need.